Our vision of keeping kindness at the heart of our care underpins the ethos of our entire organisation.

 Since being established in 1995 we’ve carefully built our organisation to provide a range of high-quality care services for older people including residential care, dementia care, nursing care and palliative care.

-With more than 60 care homes across England, we’re part of Sanctuary Group; one of the UK’s leading providers of housing, care and community services.
+With more than 100 care homes across England and Scotland, we’re part of Sanctuary Group; one of the UK’s leading providers of housing, care and community services.

 As we are part of a not-for-profit group we are able to reinvest surplus income back into maintaining and improving our homes as well as essential things like on-going training for our dedicated staff, so we can continue to deliver high-quality care to our residents.